 Stressed?
 Nervous?
 Anxious?
-Here are some top tips for how to calm anxiety.
+Here are four steps to help calm your anxiety.

 Anxiety is what it is, and it’s here right now.